cmangos/classic-db/README.md

 run again the `./InstallFullDB.sh` command to load the individual data tables into your database, populate them and apply all updates since the last milestone.

+There are also options that you can enable/disable in `InstallFullDB.config` to add SQL files related to bots, development updates or custom changes.

 For a full installation guide, please refer to [CMaNGOS installation instructions][14].

 Contributing